jasondchambers/mydevenv/README.md

 1. Aesthetics - must look pretty
 2. Minimal deviations from standard configurations - Must be low maintenance (e.g. Use Lazyvim)
-3. Consistency - across both Omarchy and macOS to reduce friction as I switch between the two
+3. Consistency - across both Omarchy and macOS to reduce friction as I switch between the two e.g. keyboard shortcuts
 4. Efficiency and speed - use the keyboard as much as possible
 5. Cost - Use Gemini CLI for coding AI assistance (as of time of writing, Gemini has a good balance of performance and value)
 6. Optimal - Easier to get into and stay in a flow state